yanmxa/genpilot/samples/mcp/README.md

 }
 ```

-### Constructing an Agent to Connect to the MCP Server
+### Constructing an Agent to Connect to the MCP Server - Refactoring

 To integrate GenPilot with MCP servers, follow the steps below.
 This example demonstrates how to create an agent that can connect to the MCP server and execute commands.